 G. This section does not apply to personal assistive mobility devices used by persons with disabilities.
 (66-3-1102 NMSA 1978)

-NEIGHBORHOOD ELECTRIC CARS Added July, 2007
+NEIGHBORHOOD ELECTRIC CARS

 A neighborhood electric car means a four-wheeled electric motor vehicle that has a maximum speed of more than twenty miles per hour but less than twenty-five miles per hour, complies with the federal requirements specified in 49 CFR 571.500 and shall be equipped with head lamps, stop lamps, front and rear turn signals lamps, tail lamps, reflex reflectors, a parking brake, at least one interior and one exterior rear view mirror, a windshield, windshield wipers, a speedometer, an odometer, braking for each wheel, seat belts and a vehicle identification number.